UCSBCarpentry/2022-07-12-ucsb-bash/index.md

   {% endif %}
   workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
+Please install/update the below video conference application we will be using, <stong>if you are attending this workshop remotely.</strong>
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors